-- (95) A student who has concerns regarding reasonable adjustments to assessment may contact the lecturer to discuss their concerns.
+- (96) A student who has concerns regarding reasonable adjustments to assessment may contact the lecturer to discuss their concerns.
 The lecturer will liaise with the Subject Coordinator and work with the student to resolve the matter.
-If the matter remains unresolved, a student may lodge a complaint by emailing using appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence in line with the Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure. - (96) A student who has concerns regarding the processing of their special consideration application (e.g. time delays) may contact the lecturer or Subject Coordinator to discuss their concerns.
-If the matter remains unresolved, the student may lodge a complaint by emailing using appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence in line with using the Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure. - (97) A student who has concerns regarding a decision regarding their application for special consideration or decision regarding supplementary assessment may contact the Subject Coordinator to discuss their concerns.
-If the matter remains unresolved, a student may lodge an appeal by emailing appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence. - (98) The appeal will then be forwarded to the Manager Higher Education and Director Higher Education for processing in line with the Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure. - (99) A student must include evidence to support the grounds for an appeal. - (100) A student is advised of the outcome within ten (10) working days of submitting an appeal.
+If the matter remains unresolved, a student may lodge a complaint by emailing appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence in line with the Student Complaints and Appeals Procedure. - (97) A student who has concerns regarding the processing of their special consideration application (e.g. time delays) may contact the lecturer or Subject Coordinator to discuss their concerns.
+If the matter remains unresolved, the student may lodge a complaint by emailing appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence in line with using the Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure. - (98) A student who has concerns relating to their application for special consideration or decision regarding supplementary assessment may contact the Subject Coordinator to discuss.
+If the matter remains unresolved, a student may lodge an appeal by emailing appeals@melbournepolytechnic.edu.au with details of the appeal and supporting evidence. - (99) The appeal will then be forwarded to the Manager Higher Education and Director Higher Education for processing in line with the Student Complaints and Appeals Policy and Student Complaints and Appeals Procedure. - (100) A student must include evidence to support the grounds for an appeal. - (101) A student is advised of the outcome within ten (10) working days of submitting an appeal.